 Pubic lice are a taboo topic but they affect millions of people worldwide.
 These parasitic insects are embarrassing and uncomfortable but understanding them can lead to better health.
 Let’s shed light on the causes, symptoms, and treatment options so you can tackle this common problem.

-Pubic lice or “crabs” are small insects that live in coarse body hair, especially in the genital area.
+Pubic lice or the std slang term “crabs” are small insects that live in coarse body hair, especially in the genital area.
 They spread pubic lice primarily through intimate, person-to-person contact, notably during sexual interactions, and can also be transmitted through contact with infested items like clothing and bedding.
 Despite the social stigma, they are not exclusive to any particular group so awareness and education are key to prevention.

 This article will cover everything you need to know about pubic lice from their characteristics and how they are transmitted to diagnosis and treatment options.
 By reading this you can take steps to prevent and manage and be healthier and more informed about sexual health.